getpelican/pelican/docs/settings.rst

                             (no rss)
 `CSS_FILE`                  To specify the CSS file you want to load, if it's not
+                            the default one ('main.css') `DATE_FORMATS`              If you do manage multiple languages, you can set the date formatting here.
-                            the default one ('main.css') `DEFAULT_CATEGORY`          The default category to fallback on. `misc` by default.
+`DEFAULT_CATEGORY`          The default category to fallback on. `misc` by default.
+`DEFAULT_DATE_FORMAT`       The default date format you want to use.
 `DEFAULT_LANG`              The default language to use.
 Default is 'en'.
 `DISPLAY_PAGES_ON_MENU`     Display or not the pages on the menu of the template.
                             Templates can follow or not this settings.